 Provides Registered Nurses with basic knowledge and clinical skills necessary to function independently in an entry level Perioperative Nursing position.
 Content includes principles of aseptic technique, patient safety, universal protocol, and the nursing process in the perioperative setting.
-Addresses ethical, moral, legal issues, and specific considerations for various types of procedures and specialty services in the circulating role.
+Addresses ethical, moral, and legal issues, and specific considerations for various types of procedures and specialty services in the circulating role.

 Prerequisite: Licensure as Registered Nurse.
-Offered: FA.
-AS only.
-Lab Fee.